Where to eat by the water: Dinner, lunch, and brunch picks in Greater Fort Lauderdale

 Coconuts is also situated in an area that has more docks per square mile than anywhere else in the county, so you’re in for some great boat-watching at pretty much any time of day.

-If you’re looking for some of the best raw bar fares along the water, Jimbo’s Sandbar is your destination.
-Whether you’re in the mood for oysters, stone crab or sushi, you’re going to be happy with the selection at Jimbo’s.
+If you’re looking for some of the best raw bar fares along the water, Tiki Tiki is your destination.
+Whether you’re in the mood for oysters, stone crab or cevice, you’re going to be happy with the selection at Tiki Tiki.

-Now, if you’re hankering for more traditional island or southern seafood fare, check out the smoked fish dip or a variety of fried choices – from clams and conchs to gator bites.
+Now, if you’re hankering for something else, check out the smoked fish dip, zucchini chips, crispy brussels sprouts or a variety of fried choices – from Tiki Tiki "Popcorn" to Fish and Chips

 Oh, did I mention the Saturday and Sunday unlimited mimosas?
 Yeah, I rest my case.